 2. Re-designing curriculums of Agricultural Universities of India and of Rural Agricultural Extension Services to incorporate extensive education and training in farming systems that incorporate this traditional ecological knowledge;

-3. Adopting technical solutions, including Artificial Intelligence and Digital Ledger Technologies (such as blockchain) to diversify the directions of knowledge flow and ensure that actual monetary compensation reaches those who cultivate and transfer knowledge/information in the form of heterogenous, indigenous seeds and planting materials (or in the form of means of enhancing soil health and microbial diversity to enhance yields of such seeds, means of storing such seeds in a sustainable way, etc.)
+3. Re-balancing Incentive Structures, inter alia, by adopting Blockchain/DLT solutions to complement existing system and ensure that actual monetary compensation reaches those who cultivate and transfer knowledge/information in the form of heterogenous, indigenous seeds and planting materials (or in the form of means of enhancing soil health and microbial diversity to enhance yields of such seeds, means of storing such seeds in a sustainable way, etc.)

 4. Accelerating Research Efforts in line with the goal of Sustainable Seed Innovations: Cutting across each of the above prongs, the +1 (or 4th prong) is research.
 Continuing research on and with each of the above three prongs is necessary to ensure that the system does not stagnate.
 It is necessary that every new round of seed innovations or associated innovations emerging under any of the above three prongs, are researched to systematically study, understand and document the value inherent in them.
 Indeed, the fact of research and research findings themselves add value to the seeds/other inputs being researched.

 An Invitation to Engage and Collaborate in the Endeavor